Anatomy of a Conversation

 Press to Send

-Each bubble represents the process of exchanging information, ideas, or thoughts between participants.
-Small anecdotes may be introduced, and the length of responses often converges over time.
-Until it ends, a discourse has a rhythm.
-Of course, this can vary depending on the topic of the conversation; informal discussions tend to have a steady rhythm, while formals involve asymmetries and disruptions in rhythm.
+Each bubble shows people sharing ideas or thoughts.
+Short stories may come up, and responses often start to match in length as the talk continues.
+Every conversation has a rhythm.
+Of course, this can vary depending on the topic of the conversation; informal discussions tend to have a steady, while formals involve asymmetries and disruptions in rhythm.

 “If you want to converse with me, first define your terms, you will permit me again to say, or we shall never understand one another.” ⏤ Voltaire